-- The self-sufficiency ratio indicates the level at which business-type activities (such as the industrial park and airport) covered their current costs with current year revenues, without having to rely on subsidies, grants or use of prior year reserves. - For the year ended September 30, 2006, ASG's total business-type activities were 48.8% selfsufficient.
+The self-sufficiency ratio indicates the level at which business-type activities (such as the industrial park and airport) covered their current costs with current year revenues, without having to rely on subsidies, grants or use of prior year reserves.

+For the year ended September 30, 2007, ASG's total business-type activities were 49.4% self-sufficient.
 This indicates that nearly half of the current year costs were funded by recurring current year revenues.
-However, this is a significant improvement from the ratios in prior years.
+This is a slight improvement from the ratio in prior year.